 - Approximate hours a week: 10-20 hours

-- Required skills: Academic interest and proficiency, strong communication and administrative skills
+- Required skills: Academic interest and proficiency, strong communication, and administrative skills

-If you have completed the relevant coursework and have a good academic record, you have a good chance to be an academic assistant, helping the teaching staff with their coursework or research.
-Student assistants can earn an average of €10 to €15 per hour, providing a stable income to cover major living expenses.
+If you have completed the relevant coursework and have a good academic record, you may have a good chance of becoming an academic or student assistant, helping teaching staff with coursework, administration, or research.
+Student assistant positions can provide a steady income to help with some living expenses, but students should not rely on part-time work alone to cover all study and living costs in Germany.
 This position also offers valuable experience in your chosen field, which can boost your CV and improve your future job prospects.
 Furthermore, the connections made within the university environment can lead to valuable recommendations and career opportunities.

 3. Translator / Interpreter